krishnakanth-A/ai-and-ml-models-for-health-care-sector/README.md

 this repository contains the present ai and ml models in heath care sector Medical AI/ML Open-Source Community Guidelines

-Code of Conduct

-- Be respectful and inclusive to all community members
-- Avoid harassment, discrimination, or offensive language
-- Keep discussions constructive and focused on medical AI/ML topics

-Communication Channels

-- GitHub Issues: for bug reports, feature requests, and discussions
-- GitHub Discussions: for general questions, feedback, and community engagement
-- Slack Channel: for real-time chat and collaboration (invite-only)

 Contribution Guidelines

 Coding Conventions